| Gas and oil pipelines residual life assessment based on modern methods of

 and under-water pipelines and of the pipelines exposed to other

+environments.
 The experience of the practical application of the measuring complex with

 confirmation of the inspection results directly on the pipe after carrying out